Ontotext-AD/now-docs/_v1_0_0-docs/extraction-pipe.md

 ## Keyphrase extraction phase

-This phase contains logic that generates keyphrase candidates, assigns relevance scores to the candidates, and classifies them into positive or negative instances via a heuristic ranking scheme that uses ....
-WHAT?
+This phase contains logic that generates keyphrase candidates, assigns relevance scores to the candidates, and classifies them into positive or negative instances via a heuristic ranking scheme that uses the term frequency, inverse document frequency and the offset of a given mention from the beginning of the document.

 ## Gazetteer-based enrichment phase